h-thurow/TomcatJNDI/README.md

 # TomcatJNDI - Test DataSource and classes dependent on Tomcat's JNDI environment outside of Tomcat

-The most common use case is the DataSouce, you configured within e. g. context.xml to access it via JNDI lookup.
-But it is not limited to DataSources.
-Instead TomcatJNDI will provide you with any JNDI based resource you configured within Tomcat.
-Just point TomcatJNDI at the configuration files to process.
+A common problem when testing classes normally running within Tomcat is that they do some JNDI lookups to access objects stored as environment resources by Tomcat.
+But when testing those classes outside of Tomcat the JNDI environment does not exist.
+This is where TomcatJNDI comes into play.
+It will provide you with any JNDI based resource you configured within Tomcat.
+Just point it at the configuration files to process.

-Admittedly TomcatJNDI does less more than a little bit of configuration.
+Admittedly it does less more than a little bit of configuration.
 All the magic comes from Tomcat's JNDI system itself.
 TomcatJNDI is based on embedded Tomcat but initializes only Tomcat's JNDI environment without starting a server.
 So you can access all your resources as configured in Tomcat's configuration files in tests or from within any Java SE application.

 ## Download